What is Sleep Apnea?

 First, rest assured that you’re not alone.
 It’s been estimated that 3 out of 4 Americans live with sleep apnea symptoms and don’t even realize it.

-What is sleep apnea?
 In short, it’s a very common, yet chronic condition that affects millions.
-Sleep apnea patients repeatedly stop breathing through the night at various intervals called an apnea, which means “no breath.”
+Patients repeatedly stop breathing through the night at various intervals called an apnea, which means “no breath.”
 These pauses can last for 10 seconds or more and they happen regularly throughout the sleep cycle.

 Some patients can experience anywhere between 5 to 30 obstructive sleep apnea episodes in one hour.
 When breathing is irregular like this, carbon dioxide builds up in the bloodstream which triggers the brain to wake the sleeping person so they can resume normal breathing.

 Gravity and muscle relaxation allow the tongue and surrounding soft tissue to fall back into the throat area of the sleeping person.
 This then collapses the airway and obstructs the airflow.